 - Shortness of breath or difficulty breathing.

-- Skin around the ribs getting sucked in, called retractions when your child inhales
+- The skin around the ribs getting sucked in, called retractions when your child inhales

 If the symptoms are not severe, but you are still concerned, you can visit any of our convenient GoHealth Urgent Care Centers or schedule a Virtual Visit with one of our providers.